-The Bois de Sioux - Mustinka Watersheds CWMP Partnership will apply as an entity for collaborative grants, which may be competitive or non-competitive.
+In collaboration with the fiscal agent, the Bois de Sioux - Mustinka Watersheds CWMP Partnership may apply for collaborative competitive or non-competitive grants.
 The assumption is that future base support for implementation will be provided to the Bois de Sioux - Mustinka Watersheds CWMP as one or more non-competitive watershed-based implementation funding grants (Level 2).
 Where the purpose of an implementation program aligns with the objectives of various state, local, non-profit, or private programs, these dollars will be used to help fund the implementation programs described by this plan.